-Projections are based on a 10% increase in assumed retirements for sworn law-enforcement officers due to the proposed changes in plan proivisions.
+Projections are based on a 1% increase in assumed retirements for sworn law-enforcement officers due to the proposed changes in plan provisions.

-9. Specific Agency or Political Subdivisions Affected: VRS, political subdivisions, any public school division that employs retired law enforcement officers as SSOs, any political subdivision that employs retired law enforcement officers as SROs, local law enforcement agencies, and agencies employing SPORS and VaLORS members.
+9. Specific Agency or Political Subdivisions Affected: VRS, political subdivisions, public school divisions, and agencies employing SPORS and VaLORS members.